Get involved in community service activities at the local, state and national levels.

 Section Involvement Grant-funded events must be consistent with AMA policies, including policies that prohibit discrimination of any sort.
 AMA will not provide funding for certain types of activities or costs such as, but not limited to: travel costs (including reimbursement for gasoline, hotels, airline, rental cars), alcoholic beverages, events at bars, door prizes/raffles, guest speakers, T-shirts, community projects that require blood draws or shots, etc.

 National Service Project

 The Medical Student Section selects a National Service Project theme every 2 years to focus its community service activities.
-The MSS Community Service Project Book has some ideas to get you started.
+The MSS Community Service Project Book (PDF) has some ideas to get you started.

 2014–2016 Theme: Improving Health Outcomes Together